Coool-one/Archived-resource-packs/README.md

 these resource packs are discontinued so you will not find them on modrinth and this is the only way to get them

+go to the resourcepakcs folder in the repo and click on the one you want, then click view raw

 ---

 [Visit my modrinth profile](https://modrinth.com/user/Cool_one)